 Once the plant has flowered and set fruit it will die.
 In most cases this is completed in two years (biennial) however those with small roots will continue to grow and usually set seed during the third year, in some unusual cases they can live four years.
 Under some circumstances the life cycle can be completed in one year and the plant acts like an annual.

-Barely cover the seeds (about ¼ inch deep) about 8 - 12 inches apart with rows spaced at about 18-24 inches.
+When planting Barely cover the seeds (about ¼ inch deep) about 8 - 12 inches apart with rows spaced at about 18-24 inches.
 Water well constant even moisture is important for good germination so keep the soil watered but not saturated until the seedlings emerge do not let the soil dry out.

 Hardy to Zone 3.
 Caraway needs full sunshine to grow well it will tolerate some shade but will not grow as well.
 It likes a well drained soil with plenty of organic material and fertilizer.
 It does not grow well in waterlogged soil or heavy clay.
 Some sources say it likes sandy soil others say it should be avoided as it produces poor seed emergence, the best option is sandy soil with a lot of organic material to keep the moisture it needs.
 Caraway needs plenty of moisture, trickle irrigation or a sprinkler system in a garden especially in hot climates and during the summer months.
 It is happy in soils that are fairly acid or alkaline tolerating a range of pH from 4.8 to 7.8.